brandonmpetty/Doxa/Bindings/Matlab/README.md

-# Δoxa Binarization Framework - Python
+# Matlab POC - !!Completely Unstable!!!

 ## Introduction
 Doxa is an image binarization library focussing on local adaptive thresholding algorithms.
 In English, this means that it has the ability to turn a color or gray scale image into a black and white image.